 SOMArts fiscally sponsors emerging arts groups and artists projects that are closely tied to our mission.
 Once a complete application is received, the review process takes approximately 4–6 weeks.
 Grant submissions and fundraising can begin only after a project has been approved.
 To receive an application, please contact email@example.com.

 Benefits of fiscal sponsorship at SOMArts include facilitation of tax-deductible donations, grant application review and consultation, and discounts on rehearsal and meeting space in our classrooms.

 Additionally, fiscally sponsored artists receive free admission to professional development and networking opportunities, including the Make Art Your Business workshop series, which is offered in collaboration with ArtSpan.

 Come Out & Play

 Come Out & Play is an annual festival of street games that turns New York City & San Francisco into a giant playground.
-The 2nd annual Come Out & Play Festival in San Francisco is being organized by over 15 local volunteer street game designers and players.”
+The 2nd annual Come Out & Play Festival in San Francisco was organized by over 15 local volunteer street game designers and players.

-QBOX was founded by Charles Gadeken in 1998 as BurningART Presents.
-From 1998 through 2001, Qbox produced over two dozen live events, several full-length documentaries, and a number of short programs which were broadcast both on local television and on the Web.
+Qbox was founded by Charles Gadeken in 1998 as BurningART Presents.
+From 1998 through 2001, Qbox produced over two dozen live events, several full-length documentaries, and a number of short programs, which were broadcast both on local television and on the Web.
 Qbox events have featured prominent figures in the local art community, received many favorable reviews, established a solid patron base, and generated substantial income for Bay Area artists.
 The Flaming Lotus Girls and The BoxShop are programs of Qbox.